EPA: Chemical in medical-device cleanser poses cancer risk

 EPA called medical sterilization “a critical function that ensures a safe supply of medical devices for patients and hospitals.”
 The agency said it is committed to addressing pollution concerns associated with EO, sometimes called EtO, “in a comprehensive way that ensures facilities can operate safely in communities while also providing sterilized medical supplies.”

-A proposed rule to update control of air toxic emissions from commercial sterilizers is expected by the end of the year, with a final rule likely next year, EPA said.
+Proposed rules to update control of air toxic emissions from commercial sterilizers and facilities that manufacture EtO are expected by the end of the year, with final rules likely next year, EPA said.

+Besides medical cleaners, EtO is used in a range of products, including antifreeze, textiles, plastics, detergents and adhesives.
+It also used to decontaminate some food products and spices.
+Two of the 23 facilities targeted by EPA — in Hanover and Jessup, Maryland — are used to sterilize spices.
+Both are operated by Jessup-based Elite Spice.

+Other commercial sterilizers cited by EPA are located in Groveland, Fla.; Salisbury, Md.; Taunton Mass.; Columbus, Nebraska; Linden and Franklin, New Jersey; Erie and Zelienople, Pa.; Memphis and New Tazewell, Tenn.; Athens, Texas; Sandy Utah; and Richmond Virginia; ,